There are a number of steps you can take to reduce the risk and impacts of fire at home.

 Use the checklist in the Home Fire Safety Inspection Report to eliminate frequent fire hazards at home and prepare your family for fire emergencies.
 Important tips include:

-- Keep a good sprinkler in an accessible location.
+- Keep a fire extinguisher in an accessible location.

 - Learn fire safety techniques and teach them to members of your family.

 - Practice fire drills with your family on a regular basis.

 - Stock first-aid supplies to treat any injuries until help arrives.

 - Have an escape plan, so that all members of the family know how to get out of the house quickly and safely.

 - Make sure all family members are familiar with the technique of "STOP, DROP, AND ROLL" in case of clothes catching on fire.

 - Make sure every floor and all sleeping areas have smoke detectors.

 Find more information about keeping your home safe from fires:

 - Holiday safety